Attraction of the Week: Smithsonian National Zoo

 Across the US, you will only find a limited number of free zoos.
 One of these happens to be the Smithsonian National Zoo in Washington D.C.
 As this zoo is one of only 3 US zoos home to pandas, there is a great incentive to make room for the zoo during your D.C. visit.
 If you can pull yourself away from all the historical attractions for a bit, this zoo is a nice place to enjoy nature away from the bustling Capitol Hill crowds.

-While most free zoos are pretty small, the Smithsonian is quite large at 163 acres.
+While most free zoos are pretty small, The Smithsonian National Zoo is quite large at 163 acres.
 2700 animals, including 390 diverse species, call this zoo home.
 The animals all have nice nature-inspired enclosures and the grounds are spacious enough to get in a nice workout.
 The terrain is a bit hilly, so be sure to wear comfortable walking shoes!

 Conservation efforts at the Smithsonian Conservation Biology Institute in Virginia include global efforts to save endangered wildlife species.
 Scientists study more than 20 species including the once extinct

 Below are a few of the can’t-miss exhibits!

 The highlight of the zoo is definitely the Panda exhibit.
 You will want to head straight over here as soon as you arrive to beat the crowds.
 If you are lucky, the pandas will be up eating bamboo, climbing trees, and frockling about.
 The zoo currently houses 3 pandas.
 Each panda lives in a separate enclosure to ensure no fighting.
 Check out the zoo’s panda cam to see Tian Tian, Mei Xiang and Bei Bei in action.

 Why do we love pandas?